Ibrahem-Ahmed/Material-Ageing/README.md

 # Material Ageing ABAP Report

 This report is using standard report MB5B to get material ageing based on FIFO method.
-Using this report will elimate worksheet calculations if batch is not configured on SAP ERP system
+Using this report will eliminate worksheet calculations if batch is not configured on SAP ERP system

 ## Prequisits
 User has authorization to access T-Code:MB5B